termanader/Desktop-Weather-C/README.md

  - 2015-03-02: Stable build, tweaked UI, separated current conditions class from forecast class, added About window (v 0.8.5)
  - 2015-05-20: Added IP to Latitude/Longitude class/function, added some variables to start moving to new weather API (No new release)
  - 2015-05-31: Converted to C#, location-based forecast fully working, changed API and all related documentation (v 0.9.0)
+ - 2015-06-06: 3-Day forecast auto-updates properly, option to view current-only weather in a small on-top window in bottom right corner of monitor, getting a few things buttoned up before v1.0 release

 ## Future/To-Do